-As 2018 began, I was honored to be appointed to a two-year term as Chair of the Association of Professional Futurists.
+As 2018 began I was honored to be appointed to a two-year term as Chair of the Association of Professional Futurists.
 One recurrent theme in my life has been the pull of the future.
-The future to me was when humanity would turn their swords into plowshares and take the stars.
+The future to me was when humanity would turn their swords into plowshares and take to the stars.
 Early on I was captured by the coming of the year 2000 as a milestone for global actions and celebrations.
 Having trained myself as a practicing futurist to serve alliances and cities, I was invited in 2002 to the founding meeting of the Association of Professional Futurists.
 Since that time I have learned so much from my peers.
-I am proud to be a credentialed member of this leading body of foresight professionals See news.
+I am proud to be a credentialed member of this leading body of foresight professionals.
+See news.

 This paper views Sardar’s postnormal times as embryonic, and extends it using ecosystems theory.
 To develop Sardar’s concept as a macrohistory, Holling’s adaptive cycle and panarchical systems are proposed as mechanisms of change that create postnormal times.